sarcophagus-org/quickstart-archaeologist/README.md

 3. Run `cli help` for available commands, or `cli help <command>` for help with a given command.

 ### Further instructions
-To update the service to the latest version, stop the service, pull the newest image and start the service with:
+To update the service to the latest version:
-`docker-compose pull && docker-compose up`
+`docker-compose pull`